Sails & Tales | An Island Business

 This project is dedicated to the field of Island Studies, and to my father.
 Special thanks to the Institute of Island Studies at UPEI, the MAIS faculty and Department of Graduate Studies at UPEI.
 Thank you to Phil Davison at Chapel Hill Cavendish for his hard work and community initiatives, and for agreeing to participate in this project.

-Sarah is a thesis-based Island Studies Master’s Student at The University of Prince Edward Island.
+Sarah Davison is a thesis-based Island Studies Master’s Student at The University of Prince Edward Island.
 Inspired by her educational background in art, and career experience running a photography business, her research interests include creative island entrepreneurship and community-led tourism.

 Gunn, T. (1969).
 Poems 1950-1966: A selection.
 On the Move (pp. 16).
 London: Faber and Faber.